raohmaru/art-book-lite-es-de/README.md

 ## Development

 Theme files are [YAML](https://yaml.org/) files located in the [__src/themes](https://github.com/raohmaru/art-book-lite-es-de/tree/main/__src/themes) folder.
-Do not modify the XML files in the root folder.
+Please do not modify the XML files in the root.

 ### Setup